UVA Law School Sets New Donor Record in Annual Giving

 "Leadership is now shared across generations," said Luis Alvarez Jr. '88, president and chief executive of the Law School Foundation.
 "Our alumni are united around a commitment to the student experience that makes us unique in legal education."

 "The Law School's student-centered culture has remained constant for decades," said Dean Paul G. Mahoney.
 "It is gratifying to see many generations of alumni express their gratitude and support for that culture."

-The University of Virginia School of Law relies solely on tuition and private giving.
-The school’s foundation is a nonprofit corporation that receives, administers and manages private gifts from Law School graduates and friends.
+The Law School relies solely on tuition and private giving.
+The school's foundation is a nonprofit corporation that receives, administers and manages private gifts from Law School graduates and friends.